tgoulder4/ES2G5/README.md

 # EpiTrainer

-EpiTrainer connects a physical Arduino / ESP board to a small web interface that sends a “next track” command over the local network.
+TODO: Augment using Azure from AZ-900 material & send to Bp EpiTrainer connects a physical Arduino / ESP board to a small web interface that sends a “next track” command over the local network.

 The repository is split into two parts: